JKindonNtx/solutions-euc/documentation/BP-XXXX-EUC Performance benchmarking best practices/BP-XXXX/BP-XXXX.md

 These are just a few examples of the many settings that can be safely disabled on a Windows Server or Windows Desktop operating system before benchmarking the platform.
 All these services, processes or applications use up precious CPU cycles or memory, therefore decreasing the performance and number of users we can fit onto the platform.

 Optimizing an image is a balancing act.
 We should be looking to disable everything that will not be required to get the best performance, but not be so aggressive that they render the virtual desktop useless.
-Some of the options available are:
+Some options available are:

 | **Vendor** | **Tool** |
 | :--- | :--- |